-Carbon monoxide ("the silent killer") is an invisible, odorless, colorless gas that is created when fuels (such as gasoline, natural gas, propane oil, wood, coal and methane) burn incompletely.
+Carbon monoxide ("the silent killer") is an invisible, odourless, colourless gas that is created when fuels (such as natural gas) burns incompletely.
 In the home, heating and cooking equipment that burn fuel can be sources of carbon monoxide.
-If you have these appliances in your home, you should also have a carbon monoxide detector.

 A person can be poisoned by a small amount of Carbon Monoxide over a longer period of time, or by a large amount of Carbon Monoxide over a shorter amount of time.

 For more information on Carbon Monoxide and Carbon Monoxide detectors, view the "Carbon Monoxide Safety" Tip Sheet (PDF).

 Having a home fire escape plan in place is an important part of being prepared for a fire emergency.
 Every room should have two ways out, aisles should be clear and an outside meeting place should be assigned.

 Ensure your family has an emergency escape plan and that all family members know of and practice at least two ways out, both at night and during daylight hours.
 Children should be taught how to escape on their own in case no one is able to assist them.